Resources

 Environments

-Infrastructure setup (e.g., Kubernetes, AWS)
+Infrastructure setup (e.g., Kubernetes, AWS).
+High availability and Disaster Recovery considerations.

 Deployment Tools